Jurisprudence Module

 The Alberta Practical Nurse Jurisprudence module will test your understanding of the laws, regulations, bylaws, and practice standards that govern the LPN profession in Alberta.

-This interactive module was developed by the CLPNA.
+This interactive module was developed by the CLHA.
 Successful completion of the Jurisprudence module is a registration requirement for select applicants.

-Current Alberta LPNs are NOT required to complete the Jurisprudence module, but the CLPNA encourages registrants to take the module as part of their own Continuing Competence Program learning.
+Current Alberta LPNs are NOT required to complete the Jurisprudence module, but the CLHA encourages registrants to take the module as part of their own Continuing Competence Program learning.

 How Do You Access the Module?